rogithub/communicator/README.md

 The `IObservable<T>` interface represents the class that sends notifications (the provider); the `IObserver<T>` interface represents the class that receives them (the observer).

-Having Observables in place you can make use of [reactivex](https://www.nuget.org/packages/System.Reactive) which is something like observer desgin pattern on esteroids.
+Having Observables in place you can make use of [reactivex](https://www.nuget.org/packages/System.Reactive) which extends the observer design pattern by making streams of events.

 ## Library Installation